|Home Page||Our Grants||Additional Support & Links||About Us||Contact Us||Publications||Upcoming Events & News|

 Upcoming Events & News

-We are recruiting an additional member of staff to support and strengthen our community grants work.
+We are seeking an enthusiastic and experienced professional to support and develop our community grants work.

 The successful candidate will demonstrate maturity and an understanding of all aspects of poverty.
-The role will require excellent communication skills, relationship-building, numeracy, IT and administrative skills.
+The role will require excellent interpersonal and communication skills, relationship-building, numeracy, IT and administrative skills.